Generic Inference in Latent Gaussian Process Models: Conclusions and Discussion

 Our medium-scale experiments also have shown the effectiveness of \savigp, when considering problems such as multi-class classification on the \mnist dataset and highly nonlinear likelihoods such as that used in \gprn.
 On these experiments, we also have analyzed the effect of learning the inducing inputs, i.e.~the locations corresponding to the inducing variables, and concluded that doing this can yield significant improvements in performance, reducing the numbers of inducing variables required to achieve similar accuracy by an order of magnitude.
 Nevertheless, there is generally a trade-off between reducing the time cost gained by having a lower number of inducing inputs and the overhead of carrying out optimization over these locations.

-Finally, our large-scale experiments on the problem of predicting airline delays showed that \savigp is on par with the state-of-the-art approach for Gaussian process regression on big data \citep{hensmangaussian}.
+Our first large-scale experiment, on the problem of predicting airline delays, showed that \savigp is on par with the state-of-the-art approach for Gaussian process regression on big data \citep{hensmangaussian}.
 In fact, our results show that \savigp is slightly better but we attribute those differences to implementation specifics.
 The important message is that \savigp can attain state-of-the-art performance even without exploiting specific knowledge of the likelihood model.
+Our second large-scale experiment shows that having an inference algorithm for \gptext models with non-Gaussian likelihood for large datasets is worthwhile, as the performance obtained on \mnistlarge (using 8.1M observations) was significantly better than on the standard \mnist(using 60K observations).

+Our final experiment considered a non-standard inference problem concerning a seismic inversion task.
+In this problem \savigp yielded a solution for the posterior over latent functions that closely matched the solution obtained by a (non-scalable) sampling algorithm.

 Overall, we believe \savigp has the potential to be a powerful tool for practitioners and researchers when devising models for new or existing problems with Gaussian process priors for which variational inference is not yet available.
 As mentioned in Section \ref{sec:related}, we are very much aware of recent developments in the areas of probabilistic programming, stochastic variational inference and Bayesian deep learning.
 Advances such as those in black-box variational inference \citep[\bbvi,][]{ranganath2014black} and variational auto-encoders \citep{rezende2014stochastic,kingma2013auto} are incredibly exciting for the machine learning community.
 While the former, \bbvi, is somewhat too general to be useful in practice for \gptext models, the latter (variational auto-encoders) requires specific knowledge of the likelihood and is not a truly black-box method.